MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/photon/setting-up-photon-unity-networking-with-playfab.md

 ### Room Joined

-The **Room Joined** handler is invoked every time player joins the room.
-The following CloudScript handler shown below will intercept such event.
+**Room Joined** handler is invoked every time player joins the room.
+The following **Cloud Script** handler will intercept such event.

 ```javascript
 // Triggered automatically when a player joins a Photon room